jleahred/katas/langs/rust/procrust/README.md

 Although it may seem like a supervisor, it has some of the characteristics but intentionally lacks others.

-It is not intended to replace mature and high-quality tools like systemd, supervisord, or Kubernetes.
+It is not intended to replace mature and high-quality tools like systemd, supervisord, Kubernetes...

 It must be a small, lightweight, and non-critical program.